brian-team/brian2/docs_sphinx/user/multicompartmental.rst

     section = Section(diameter=[6, 5, 4, 3, 2, 1]*um, length=[10, 10, 10, 5, 5]*um, n=5)

 The individual compartments are modeled as truncated cones, changing the diameter linearly between the given diameters over the length of the compartment.
+Note that the ``diameter`` argument specifies the values at the nodes *between* the compartments, but accessing the ``diameter`` attribute of a `Morphology` object will return the diameter at the *center* of the compartment (see the note below).

 The following table summarizes the different options to create schematic morphologies (the black compartment before the start of the section represents the parent compartment with diameter 15 μm, not specified in the code below):